 The period is used by your uterus to get rid of all preparations for a pregnancy, including the egg that wasn’t fertilized.
 Because your hormonal levels are high throughout the entire cycle, you don’t really ovulate.
 The week you take the placebo pills (with no hormones, they are just there so you keep the habit of taking one pill everyday), your hormone levels suddenly drop and your uterus receives the sign that normally would start the period (low hormones = start bleeding).
 However, there is nothing to get rid of, because your uterus didn’t really prepare for any pregnancy.

 The downside is that you will be bleeding for “nothing”, but the good news is that the bleeding will probably be less painful and abundant than a real menstruation.
-So if you have your Ready tampon case with you, 2 regular tampons per day will, most likely, be enough 😉
+So if you have your READY tampon case with you, 2 regular tampons per day will, most likely, be enough 😉

-2. Your sex life might not be the same
+2. Intimacy may not be the same

 3. Increased risk of heart attack